edmarktuazon/edmarktuazon/README.md

-- 💼 Working as a Front-End Developr
+- 💼 Working as a Frontend Developer
 - 📫 Feel free to contact me at edmarktuazon03@gmail.com

 <!---